 It’s short for The Paleolithic Diet, but you may know it as The Caveman Diet or the Hunter-Gatherer Diet.
 It’s based on eating foods that our ancestors would have eaten – clean, simple, foods, deviod of any artificial preservatives and unnecessary processing.
 It has received some adverse press coverage and has been labelled by some journalists as a “fad diet”.
 Like most things, it won’t be suitable for everyone.
 It worked for me and my family, and the results were so good, I just had to share them with you!
-However, if you have any doubts whatsoever, my advice is that you go and speak to your medical practitioner before you join us.

 Done properly, it’s heavily plant-based, with plenty of vegetables, not so much fruit (due to the sugars), and a typical serving of protein no bigger than the palm of your hand.
 Good fats are used (such as avocado, olive and coconut oils).
 There is no restriction on herbs and spices, so the food will be flavoursome and healthful.
-Some nuts and seeds are suitable, but don’t eat too many if weight loss is a goal!
+Some nuts and seeds are suitable – but don’t eat too many if weight loss is a goal!

 If you haven’t done so already, why not sign up for a FREE Meal Plan and check out a typical meal?

 So What Kind of Foods can We Expect in the Recipes?

 If dairy is consumed to help you meet your protein needs in the absence of meat, try to choose organic, grass fed, full fat and fermented options.

 There are noticeable health benefits in removing dairy from your diet.

 Virtually every vegetable is Paleo, although it is worthwhile limiting those with a lower nutritional value e.g. potatoes.
 Although more expensive, if you can, choose organic where possible.
 (If you can take steps to reduce your toxic load from everyday life, your overall health will benefit.)